-Attorney’s for BLM protesters take another swipe at SLO County prosecutors
+Attorneys’ for BLM protesters take another swipe at SLO County prosecutors

 March 1, 2021